-Whenever new staff members are hired, an employer shall have a program to familiarize employees with different types of emergency fire conditions.
-An employer shall provide employee training on how to respond to an early blaze and identify its cause, creating awareness of the hazards involved with incipient-stage fire fighting.
-For example, employees should know not to throw water on an electrical blaze, should know the different classes of extinguishers on the worksite, and how to use the PASS technique when using a portable fire extinguisher.
+Whenever new staff members are hired, an employer shall have a program to familiarize employees with emergency fire conditions.
+An employer shall provide employee training on responding to an early blaze and identifying its cause, creating awareness of the hazards involved with incipient-stage fire fighting.
+For example, employees should know not to throw water on an electrical blaze, the different classes of extinguishers on the worksite, and how to use the PASS technique when using a portable fire extinguisher.

-Employers shall provide an educational program with systematic instruction on how to deal with a fire area, not necessarily including the use of firefighting equipment.
-If an employer intends to train employees to fight fires using the portable fire extinguishers provided, appropriate equipment such as fire protection gear should also be available.
+Employers shall provide an educational program with systematic instruction on dealing with a fire area, not necessarily including using firefighting equipment.
+If an employer intends to train employees to fight fires using the portable fire extinguishers provided, appropriate equipment, such as fire protection gear, should also be available.

 Training for Designated Employees

-Certain employees trained in fire extinguisher use will understand not only the hazards involved with incipient-stage treatment but also the general principles of fire extinguisher use.
+Certain employees trained in fire extinguisher use will understand the hazards involved with incipient-stage treatment and the general principles of fire extinguisher use.
 These employees should know how to judge whether they can tackle a blaze using the equipment provided or should evacuate with the rest of the staff and wait for the emergency services to arrive.

 Which Workplaces Need an Emergency Action Plan?